 Requiring a level of precision not commonly found in woodworking, the complex joinery used throughout the collection was developed by Kalon using the most advanced manufacturing methods available.
-It draws inspiration from Japan’s Shashimono tradition, an ancient woodworking craft of elegantly simple furniture that features intricate concealed joinery and little to no metal fasteners.
-Each joint fits together like a beautiful, multi-dimensional puzzle.
-The strength of this joinery allows the table to have a massive, substantial feel while remaining visually light.
+Drawing inspiration from the ancient Sashimono woodworking technique which uses intricate concealed joinery and little to no metal fasteners to produce elegantly simple furniture, each joint fits together like a beautiful, multi-dimensional puzzle.
+The strength of this joinery allows pieces to have a strikingly substantial feel while remaining visually light.

 As with all of Kalon’s work, pieces are built in the United States from exclusively domestic materials.
 There is only one shop in the country that has the machining capacity to mill to the precision required by the collection.
 After milling, the pieces are built and finished by Mennonite craftsmen in Pennsylvania.